 - If required you can grind up the malt (it’s usually already milled) using a special grinder or mechanical mincing machine.

 - Warm up 3 liters of water in a multicooker to 70-73°C. Slowly add minced malt to the water constantly stirring.
-You should end up with a mush of homogenous consistency.
+You should end up with a mush of homogeneous consistency.

 - Warm up the mixture to 65°C, maintaining the temperature in a 61-72°C range (the preferable 64-69°C).
 If the opened multicooker cannot heat up to the required temperature then you should close the lid.